Adbhutananda: At Calcutta

-After Ramakrishna's passing away, Narendra (Vivekananda) and some of the other disciples established the first Ramakrishna monastery at Baranagore in an old, dilapidated house.
-Here some of the disciples including Naren took their monastic vows and were engaged in the study of the scriptures, practicing meditation and austerity.
+After Ramakrishna's death, Narendra (Vivekananda) and some of the other disciples established the first Ramakrishna monastery at Baranagore in an old, dilapidated house.
+Here some of the disciples including Naren took their monastic vows and were engaged in the study of the scriptures, practising meditation and austerity.
 Latu joined them later in 1887 and accepted the monastic vows.
 Vivekananda gave him the monastic name Adbhutananda, meaning, "He who finds bliss in the wonderful nature of the Atman."
-According to his brother monks, Adbhutananda led a very austere life at the monastery practicing meditation and japa.
+According to his brother monks, Adbhutananda led a very austere life at the monastery practising meditation and japa.
 He led the life of a wandering monk around the Calcutta area, unattached to people and places.
 Sometimes he stayed at the home of other householder devotees, but most often was found living simply on the bank of the Ganges.
 Sometimes he stayed at Alambazar Math and Belur Math.

 He also went on several pilgrimages to North India with his brother disciples including Vivekananda.
 In 1903 he moved to the house of Balaram Bose, a householder devotee of Ramakrishna and stayed there till 1912.
 Here he was visited by people from different walks of life—judges, doctors, teachers, learned monks, and householders for spiritual instructions.